Table of Contents:

 Additionally, at a network level, generalized front-runners compete against each other by increasing gas fees.
 This often results in network congestion and high transaction fees.
 Network users (and the network itself, which turns inefficient and costly) suffer as a consequence.

-There are also arguments put forth claiming that MEV worsens the network itself at a protocol level.
-For example, for any given block, if MEV rewards are larger than block rewards, this might incentivize miners to remine blocks and destabilize the network’s consensus.
+There are also arguments put forth claiming that it worsens the network itself at a protocol level.
+For example, for any given block, if MEV rewards are larger than block rewards, this might incentivize miners to remine blocks to capture MEV, destabilizing the network’s consensus.

 Depending on who you ask, allowing miners to reorganize and reorder the transactions in blocks for profit might be seen as breaking the entire premise of blockchains being a secure, immutable, and permissionless technology.
 It also makes miners’ take an active role in influencing transactions and balances, as opposed to being neutral parties competing for a different set of benefits.
 In fact, we encourage you to think about what may happen when miners decide it’s worth their time to utilize their mining privileges to conduct MEV themselves.